iAART/aart/README.md

 AART is a numerical framework that exploits the integrability properties of the Kerr spacetime to compute high-resolution black hole images and their visibility amplitude at long interferometric baselines.
 It implements an adaptive non-uniform grid on the image plane suitable to study black hole photon rings (narrow ring-shaped features, predicted by general relativity but not yet observed).

 The code, described in detail in Ref.
 [1], implements all the relevant equations required to compute the appearance of equatorial sources on the (far) observer's screen.
 We refer the Reader to Refs.
 [2-4] for the derivations and further details.
-Through the code Pi means Ref. [i+1].
+Through the code the equations are mentioned as Pi Eq.
+N, which means Eq.
+N in Ref. [i].

 Feel free to use this code (with attribution to Ref.
 [1]) for your own research or to produce visualizations for your next presentation!

-Last updated: 06.28.2022
+Last updated: 06.29.2022

 ## Components ##

-* **Lensing Bands**: The main functions are located in <em>lb_f.py</em> : This module computes the Bardeen's coordinates inside the so-called lensing bands (0<=n<=2) on a Cartesian grid with different resolutions.
+* **Lensing Bands**: The main functions are located in <em>lb_f.py</em> : This module computes the Bardeen's coordinates inside the so-called lensing bands (currently it only computes 0<=n<=2, and the extension to a higher n is possible: just compy the structure of the code and add the desired n number) on a Cartesian grid with different resolutions.

 * **Analytical Ray-Tracing**: The main functions are located in  <em>raytracing_f</em>: For a given location in the Bardeen's plane ($\alpha,\beta$), it computes where it lands in the equatorial plane ($t,r,theta=pi/2,phi$) in Boyer-Lindquist coordinates.
 The implementatio does it per lensing band.